jiffyclub/scipy-2013-git-testing/git/local/Readme.md

     See 'git help <command>' for more information on a specific command.

-## git config : Controls the behavior of git
+## git config : Control the behavior of git

      $ git config --global user.name "YOUR NAME"
      $ git config --global user.email "YOUR EMAIL"
+     $ git config --global core.editor "nano"
+     $ git config --global color.ui "auto"

 ## git init : Creating a Local Repository

-To keep track of numerous versions of your work without saving numerous copies, you can make a local repoitory for it on your computer.
-What git does is to save the first version, then for each subsequent version it saves only the changes.
-That is, git only records the difference between the new version and the one before it.
+To keep track of numerous versions of your work without saving numerous copies, you can make a local **repository** for it on your computer.

+What git does is to save
+the first version, then for each subsequent version it records the difference between the new version and the one before it.
 With this compact information, git is able to recreate any version on demand by adding the changes to the original in order up to the version of interest.

 To create your own local (on your own machine) repository, you must initialize the repository with the infrastructure git needs in order to